FrostyX/infra-docs/infra-sop.rst

 SOP naming
 ==========
 SOP text file names should use lowercase with dashes.
-Describe the service and end the page name with ".txt".
+Describe the service and end the page name with ".rst".

 Stuff every SOP should have
 ===========================